-- Millennials are less likely to give back through direct financial support and instead are more likely to consider how they live, work and invest (such as putting their money toward impact investments) to be the ways in which they contribute. - Millennials and Gen Xers are more likely to support issues that personally affect them, while baby boomers and silent generation members are more inclined to give to charities geared toward those less fortunate. - Baby boomers, Gen Xers and silent-generation individuals also tend to target local needs, while millennials overwhelmingly address charitable needs wherever they may be. - Millennials prioritize knowing exactly how their charitable donations will be used, while older individuals are more willing to give discretion to the organizations to which they contribute. - Millennials are three times more likely than baby boomers and the silent generation to view the jobs and solutions they create through business ownership and social enterprises as their way of giving back.
+- Millennials are less likely to give back through direct financial support and instead are more likely to consider how they live, work and invest (such as putting their money toward impact investments) to be the ways in which they contribute. - Millennials and Gen X-ers are more likely to support issues that personally affect them, while baby boomers and silent generation members are more inclined to give to charities geared toward those less fortunate. - Baby boomers, Gen X and silent generation individuals also tend to target local needs, while millennials overwhelmingly address charitable needs wherever they may be. - Millennials prioritize knowing exactly how their charitable donations will be used, while older individuals are more willing to give discretion to the organizations to which they contribute. - Millennials are three times more likely than baby boomers and the silent generation to view the jobs and solutions they create through business ownership and social enterprises as their way of giving back.

-These generational differences are also seen in other resources.
-The pages that follow offer additional observations on funding priorities, approaches to giving, contributions beyond financial giving and the impact of generational shifts on the arts.
+These generational differences are further born in a number of resources.
+The pages that follow offer additional observations of funding priorities, approaches to giving, contributions beyond financial giving and the impact of generational shifts on the arts.